Eloping in style – Edinburgh City Chambers wedding

 I visited City Chambers many times as a wedding and elopement photographer, covering beautiful wedding stories.
 Check links to some of my weddings for an inspiration:

 Zoe & Chris, a pair of wedding photographers got married at the Edinburgh Registry Office followed by a small reception at their family’s home.
-It was a small intimate wedding with closest family and friends.
-It is always an honour to document other photographer’s wedding!

 Wedding photography prices